Venues: KW Institute for Contemporary Art, Berlin

 Video, 13:40 minutes, 2009.

 Guez's grandfather, Jacob Monayer (1920-2011) recalls the watershed events of July 13, 1948, when his hometown, al-Lydd, was conquered by Israeli military forces.
 Most of the town's population was forced into exile.
 Jacob was among about one thousand Palestinians who sought refuge in the basement of St. George church.
 After the war, they were not permitted to return to their homes, which were looted, and were resettled in a fenced-in area around the church dubbed the "Lod Ghetto".
 Guez's family eventually became citizens of the newly established State of Israel.

 Video, 13:18 minutes, 2009.

-Sami Monayer (b.
+Guez's uncle, Sami Monayer (b.
 1956) articulates the complexity of his range of possible identities (Arab/Christian/Israeli/Palestinian) situated between what he describes as "Eastern" and "Western" cultures.
-While he attempts to express his position, his wife and daughters (heard off-camera) interrupt him, arguing with his self-definitions.
-Sami traces the oscillations between his sense of belonging to and alienation from both Israelis and Palestinians as a member of the Christian minority within the Muslim minority, within the Jewish majority of Israel.
-The title of the video links two distinct types of cars popularly associated in contemporary Israel with Arabs (Subaru) and Israelis (Mercedes).
+While he attempts to express his position, his wife and daughters (heard off-camera) interrupt him, arguing with the ways in which he chooses to define his identity as a Palestinian who is also a citizen of Israel.
+Sami traces the oscillations between his sense of belonging to alienation from the majority groups in Israel.

 Video, 6:00 minutes, 2009.